Yuki Aizu: Youth career

 Aizu started playing football in his first year at Chitose Elementary School with Seijo Champ SC and after MIP FC, he joined Kashiwa Reysol's academy from the end of the fifth grade of elementary school until he graduated from high school.
 In May 2014, when he was a member of the Kashiwa U-18 team, he was registered in the first team as a second-class player.
 He was not promoted to the first team after graduating from high school and went to the University of Tsukuba, where he was a regular in his first year, and in his second year, due to team conditions, he switched from side-half to side-back.

-Club career
+Senior career

 He joined FC Gifu in 2019.
 He decided to join the club after being attracted to the football of coach Takeshi Ohki, with whom he had interacted during his time with the national team for the age group, and made his professional debut on 24 February, playing in the 73rd minute of the opening game against Montedio Yamagata.

-In March 2021, Aizu moved to Europe, signing with Swedish club Linköping City, which competes in Division 1, the third tier of Swedish football.
-During the 2021 season, he made 21 appearances for the club.

-On 28 February 2022, Aizu signed with Bulgarian First League club Pirin Blagoevgrad.
-He made his debut shortly after joining and accumulated six appearances during his tenure with the club.

-In March 2023, Aizu joined South Korean club Hwaseong FC, competing in the K3 League.
-During the 2023 season, he made a single appearance for the club.

-In March 2024, Aizu signed with Auckland United, a club competing in New Zealand's regional leagues.
-He made 10 appearances and scored one goal during his time with the club.

-On September 16, 2024, Aizu transferred to Auckland City FC, a prominent club in New Zealand's football scene.
-During his tenure with Auckland City FC, Aizu made a single appearance, participating in the FIFA Intercontinental Cup match against Al Ain on September 22, 2024.

-As of March 1, 2025, Yuki Aizu is currently without a club.